 Build Gear is a lightweight build tool for building embedded firmware.

 The primary focus of this build tool is to make it easy to create and maintain fully customized embedded firmware.
-This is reflected in a straightforward command line interface and support for easy to understand build files.
+This is reflected in a straightforward command line interface and support for simple and concise build files.
 The secondary focus is build performance and build integrity.
 Build Gear is easy to use and well suited for rapid prototyping and product development of GNU/Linux firmware to be deployed in small to medium sized embedded systems.

 How to install?